Rdfing/tranAdsLumpFoam/README.md

 # tranAdsLumpFoam

-Chemical transport and adsorption solver based on LFD and langmuir isotherm.
+Chemical transport and adsorption solver based on linear driving force (LDF) and langmuir isotherm.

 Adapted from combustion solver.
 Featured with time splitting of Strang scheme, stiff ODE solver,